JuliaStats/GLM.jl/docs/src/examples.md

 r2(olsf) = 0.9964552085765462
 0.9964552085765462
 ```
-Which are similar results.
-Of course the estimates for x and the intercept are closer from the truth but we know that only because we simulated the data.
+Which gives similar results.
+Indeed the estimates for x and the intercept are closer to the truth but we know that only because we know how the data was made.

-We could try to investigate confidence interval of the mean of the predictions on our design space.
+We could try to investigate the confidence interval for the mean of the predictions on the region of interest.

 ```julia
 pred = predict(ols, data, interval=:confidence)